All you need to know about the new student finance package

 Who is eligible?

-All new full-time and part-time undergraduates who are starting a new course in September 2018 are eligible.
+All new full-time and part-time undergraduates who are starting a new course in September 2018 could be eligible.
 All students from Wales can apply, no matter where they plan to study in the UK.

 Grants will be means-tested to support those who need them most.
 If you are from a lower income household, you will receive the highest grant.
 You can take out a maintenance loan to top up what you get.
 The maximum loan amount will depend on how much grant you receive.